ServiceInnovationLab/serviceinnovationlab.github.io/_posts/2019-07-30-Testing-Content.md

 ### markdownlint

-A linter that checks you have followed our style guide for markdown files.
+[`markdownlint`](https://github.com/markdownlint/markdownlint) is a linter that checks you have followed our style guide for markdown files.
 The linter catches when you're using __bold__ instead of headers.
 It fails your pull request if you don't put descriptions on images if it's not clear which are the header cells on a table, and if your header nesting doesn't make sense in a tree structure.

 ### percy

-Percy is a service that takes screenshots of every page and compares them to the previous screenshot.
+[Percy](https://percy.io) is a service that takes screenshots of every page and compares them to the previous screenshot.
 If there are differences (i.e. you've modified a page on the toolkit) you'll need to go to Percy and then view and approve the changes.
 If you've broken the display on a page, you'll see it in the screenshots (and of course if you've broken a page, don't approve it!)

 ### accessibility

-The accessibility check uses a tool called pa11y-ci to check we adhere to WCAG21 standard.
+The accessibility check uses a tool called [pa11y-ci](https://github.com/pa11y/pa11y-ci) to check we adhere to WCAG21 standard.
 The [New Zealand Government - Web Accessibility Standard 1.1](https://www.digital.govt.nz/standards-and-guidance/nz-government-web-standards/web-accessibility-standard-1-1/) is based on WCAG21.
 This linter is configured by a file named `.pa11yci.json`.

 ## Conclusions